-When it comes to separation and finalising division of property, family law is not always about fixing a situation after it’s already happened.
+When it comes to separation and finalising the division of property, family law is not always about fixing a situation after it’s already happened.

-Did you know that there are proactive steps you can take at the commencement of a relationship or marriage that will effectively quarantine your assets and those of your partner, allowing for an agreement with regard to the division of those assets should the relationship break down.
+Did you know that there are proactive steps you can take at the commencement of a relationship or marriage that will effectively quarantine your assets and those of your partner, allowing for an agreement with regard to the division of those assets should the relationship break down?

 These agreements, known as binding cohabitation agreements, allow the parties to a relationship to give consideration to their individual financial circumstances and those of their partner when looking at either moving in together or getting married.